 Plan to depart the day after the climb ends.

-NW Alpine Guides makes every effort to uphold the scheduled itinerary, although our guides are given discretion to adapt the itinerary for reasons beyond our control or due to the needs of the group.
+Northwest Alpine Guides makes every effort to uphold the scheduled itinerary, although our guides are given discretion to adapt the itinerary for reasons beyond our control or due to the needs of the group.
 Meal schedule: (B) Breakfast (L) Lunch (D) Dinner

 Where to Meet